| Adapt-A-Matic Lens Index Tamron's Adapt-A-Matic lens

 that we have not yet been able to acquire examples to photograph for inclusion

+within the following table.
 Lenses are sorted by focal

 length.
 Fixed focal length lenses are listed first, followed by zoom lenses.